dachcom-digital/pimcore-toolbox/UPGRADE.md

      ]
      ```

 - Changes in DB table `document_elements`.
-All elements with type `video` should changed to `vhs`.
+All elements with type `video` should get changed to `vhs`.
 Use this sql script:
  ``` sql
  UPDATE documents_elements SET type = 'vhs' WHERE type = 'video';
  ```